Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 We all want to take a breather after Christmas, but that will be the ideal time to analyze your holiday performance and create an optimization plan for moving forward.

-Building Your Small Business Marketing Strategy for 2023
+Building Your Small Business Holiday Marketing Strategy for 2024

 With the right strategy and investment, your small business doesn’t have to play second fiddle to big box stores this holiday shopping season.
 In fact, for many potential customers, your small business status is a benefit — a way for them to “give back” during their regularly planned holiday shopping endeavors.